jacoborous/nytimes-web2pdf/www.nytimes3xbfgragh.onion/section/todayspaper.html.md

 <div class="css-k0b1g2">

-Show More in New York
+Show More in Editorials, Op-Ed and
+    Letters

 </div>